 The outlook after surgery is favorable, but long-term follow-up is required.
 Occasionally, coarctation of the aorta may recur.
 Some of these cases can be treated by balloon angioplasty.
 The long-term results of this procedure are still being studied.
 Also, blood pressure may stay high even when the aorta's narrowing has been repaired.

-People with coarctation of the aorta, before and after treatment, are at risk for getting an infection within the aorta or the heart valves (endocarditis).
+Both before and after treatment, people with coarctation of the aorta are at risk for getting an infection within the aorta or the heart valves (endocarditis).
 To help prevent this, they'll need to take antibiotics before certain dental and surgical procedures.